 The report also found traditional investment advisors were less likely to recommend alternative investments due to lack of education in the investment approach.
 So not only has the private market been reserved for the largest institutions and investment funds, but also when you find a way to access the private market, your advisor probably doesn’t know enough about it to guide you through it.

 Advancements in technology and federal regulations have given everyday investors the chance to invest in the once-unattainable world of private markets.
 All of this innovation demands that average investors fundamentally rethink how they invest their long term savings.
 Asset allocation in the 21st century will no longer be limited solely to public markets.

 Given these advancements, our new allocation axiom should be based around diversifying your liquidity needs in order to capture the higher long-term return potential.
 As you get older and have a greater need for liquidity, you can begin to shift your allocation from private to public investments.
 But for the time being, why pay for something you don’t use?

 We started Fundrise because we knew there was a better way to invest, but that the majority of investors couldn’t get access to private investment alternatives.
 By building the first private market, direct investment platform, we’ve now made it possible for the everyday investor to have a portfolio like the most sophisticated, multi-billion dollar investment funds.

-By combining technology with new federal regulations, Fundrise brings the once-unattainable world of private investments directly to to you.
+By combining technology with new federal regulations, Fundrise brings the once-unattainable world of private investments directly to to you for as little as $500.
 Technology has changed almost every aspect of our lives in the 21st century, it’s about time your investments caught up.